slamora/brackets-wiki/CodeMirror-v3-integration.md

 Most of these changes should be trivial to port, as long as Marijn is okay accepting them upstream.

 #### Dirty bit handling (`isDirty()`, `markClean()`)
-This has already been ported in our branch of v3 ([commit b0df09](https://github.com/adobe/CodeMirror2/commit/b0df0929bb0e150390012e1de346730af9a5d9bb)).
+This has already been ported in the `v3-dirty-bit` feature branch.
 This will need to be submitted upstream.

 #### Exposing CodeMirror methods
 We exposed the CodeMirror methods `selectWordAt()` and `scrollIntoView()` for use in Brackets.
 We'll need to check with Marijn to see if he's okay with exposing these in master.
+(Note that v3 appears to expose `scrollIntoView(pos)`; we'll need to see if we can implement the functionality we need purely using that, or if we need to be able to pass rects as we are today.)

 #### `totalHeight()`
 We added this function in order to determine how tall an inline editor should be to show all of its content.
 We might be able to just get this by letting CodeMirror lay itself out and then measuring its height, but I believe there were reasons why that didn't work before.
 If we can't get that to work, then we'll need to port this, which should be easy.